 I had this unique pleasure recently and amidst the chaos and noise, I witnessed something interesting that stuck with me.

-You know those little kiosks that sit in between the gates at the airport?
+Do you know those little kiosks that sit in between the gates at the airport?
 They sell water, gum, candy bars, etc. Most of us don’t even notice that they’re there.
 But on this particular morning, at this unassuming kiosk, I witnessed something amazing.
-The gentleman who was working the kiosk was attracting quite a crowd, so naturally everyone was drawn to see what the big deal was.
+The gentleman who was working the kiosk was attracting quite a crowd, so naturally, everyone was drawn to see what the big deal was.
 Turns out he was singing to every single customer who came through his little kiosk.
 There he was, literally singing and shouting his gratitude for his customers, complete with a personalized handshake for each one.

 For over 20 minutes, I sat from a distance and watched this unfold, and the amazing thing was not only the energy that this guy demonstrated, but the byproduct was that I watched a parade of people transition from stressed to happy and smiling.
 NO ONE, and I mean NO ONE, left that experience without a giant smile on their face.
 Young and old, this simple act transformed moods—one after the other, and then it struck me…